 In case you are wondering: yes, two larger units after exabyte (exbibyte) exist.
 They are the ‘zettabyte’ (‘zebibyte’) and ‘yottabyte’ (yobibyte) respectively.

-Until the year 2000, when someone said “one megabyte”, in nearly all cases an actual value of 220, or 1048576 bytes was meant.
+one megabyte, in nearly all cases an actual value of 220, or 1048576 bytes was meant.
 There was a valid reason why these weird units were used.
-Especially in early computer systems, memory and hard disk sizes were often exact multiples of powers of two due to the way they are constructed.
-Because 210 = 1024, pretty close to 1000, 1024 bytes were referred to as a ‘kilobyte’, and similarly for ‘megabyte’ etc.
+Especially in early computer systems, memory and hard disk sizes were often exact multiples of powers of two due to the way the underlying hardware was constructed.
+Because 210 = 1024, pretty close to 1000, 1024 bytes were referred to as a ‘kilobyte’ and similarly for ‘megabyte’ etc.

 For the average user however the relevance of units tailored to grids of memory cells is null.
 Only when one buys a RAM module nowadays it will still have a size that is closely related to some power of two.
 Most other storage media have completely arbitrary sizes.
 This would not be problematic if it weren't for two major drawbacks of those units based on powers of two.
 First, they are cumbersome to work with for humans who have learnt to count in a 10-based system.
 How many Mebibytes fit in 1.78 Tebibytes?
 Use the calculator above and you'll see the answer is not the expected 1780000.
 Second and related, the ‘kilo’, ‘mega’, etc. prefixes conflict with the standard SI system where “one megaWatt” means 106, or 1000000 Watts.
 As the multipliers become larger, so does the discrepancy between their meaning in the SI system and the system based on powers of two.